Rockliff asked why LGH staff still working after child abuse failures

 The Tasmanian government is being questioned over its continued employment of managerial staff at the Launceston General Hospital who "actively distorted evidence" of child abuse and "failed in their obligations as mandatory reporters".

+When asked whether staff would be stood down, Premier Jeremy Rockliff did not specifically address the issue and said he would not comment on individual employees.

-In parliament on Tuesday Greens leader Cassy O'Connor asked Premier Jeremy Rockliff why the managerial staff, who provided evidence to the Commission of Inquiry about their failures to take child sexual abuse allegations seriously, had not been stood down.
+In parliament on Tuesday Tasmanian Greens health spokesperson Rosalie Woodruff asked Premier Jeremy Rockliff why the managerial staff, who provided evidence to the Commission of Inquiry about their failures to take child sexual abuse allegations seriously, had not been stood down.

 She said evidence of the failings were seen at the COI hearings.

-"It details serious failings of the Launceston General Hospital management to discharge their responsibility to take child sexual allegations seriously, to report them, and to act to support children," Ms O'Connor said.
+"It details serious failings of the Launceston General Hospital management to discharge their responsibility to take child sexual allegations seriously, to report them, and to act to support children," Dr Woodruff said.

 "Right now, there are people working in the Launceston General Hospital who actively distorted evidence," she said.